jorgos2305/IU_EDAV/README.md

 ## Environment

-This project was developed using a Conda environment to ensure consisten dependencies across systems.
-To reproduce the environment, use the `environment.yml` file.
+This project was developed using a conda environment to ensure consistent dependencies across systems.
+To reproduce the environment, use `conda env create -f environment.yml`

-To activate the environment run `conda activate eda`.
+To activate the environment run `conda activate eda`